vj1494/PipelineIE/README.md

 #Default Biomedical Pipeline uses ScispaCy en_core_sci_lg model
 #Same model is used for neuralcoref, entity linkage and triple extraction
 #pipeline_ie="default" uses spacy en model
+#Sentence Simplification is set as True by default.
+In order to disable it pass sentence_simplify=False
 pie = PipelineIE(text, pipeline="biomedical")

 #Returns a dataframe